MassiveTortoise/Colab/README.md

 Hello Professor and everyone else!

-This is for Presentation I submission of Python for Data Science and AI Course
+This is for Presentation 1 submission of Python for Data Science and AI Course